 UNESCO World Heritage Site Shirakawa-go is one of the most popular attractions.
 The houses in this picturesque village are constructed in the Gassho-style, characterized by roofs designed to withstand the area’s heavy snowfalls.

 Following the earlier Warring States reference, there are 2 major castles in Gifu.
 One is Oda Nobunaga’s impregnable Gifu Castle.
 The other is Sunomata Castle, called the “overnight castle” because legend says Nobunaga’s retainer Toyotomi Hideyoshi built it in one night to aid in their assault on Inabayama Castle.
 To really get into the whole Sengoku thing, stop by the Seki Sword Tradition Museum where on certain days they have live demos of the ancient sword forging style.

 Gifu’s historical status as an important crossroads between Japan’s east and west is symbolized by Nakasendo, an old highway running through that once connected Tokyo and Kyoto.
 The post towns along it have preserved their traditional appearance, and the whole 5-mile trek is a great way to exercise while taking a glimpse into Japan’s history.

 Certain seasonal events are also too good to miss.
-The spring and fall festivals in Takayama are considered 2 of Japan’s 3 most beautiful festivals.
+The spring and fall festivals in Takayama are considered two of Japan’s three most beautiful festivals.
 The main attraction is the parade featuring beautiful floats.
 Another popular tradition is ukai fishing, which is performed on the Nagara River every night from May 11th to October 15th.
 Enjoy the scene from a viewing boat and spend the night in the Nagaragawa Hot Spring area along the river.